isomerpages/nlb-mobile-guide/spotlight/wellbeing/_posts/2020-04-13-post-learning-package-3-reading-is-to-the-mind-what-exercise-is-to-the-body.md

 ---
-title: 'Learning Package 3 - Reading Is to the Mind What Exercise Is to the Body'
+title: Learning Package 3 - Reading Is to the Mind What Exercise Is to the Body
 date: 2020-04-13T00:00:00.000Z
 permalink: /spotlight/wellbeing/2020-04-13-reading-is-to-the-mind-what-exercise-is-to-the-body
-description: 'What we read feeds our soul and this list of eBooks and videos have suggestions to help you stay calm and feel at peace.'
+description: What we read feeds our soul and this list of eBooks and videos have suggestions to help you stay calm and feel at peace.
 image: /images/PL-3-video-banner-image.png
 ---
 <img src="/images/PL-3-video-banner-image.png">
 <p><q>Reading is to the mind what exercise is to the body.</q> - Richard Steele</p>
 <p>It is important to take care of your mental health and wellbeing as we adapt to a new normal.</p>